Cognitive Behavioural Therapy

 Course content

-The award is completed on a full-time basis over a one-year period from January to January.
-Although the majority of trainees on the award will have been specifically recruited as part of national IAPT initiatives, places are sometimes available to self-funding individuals working outside of these services who fulfil the entry requirements.
+The award is completed on a full-time basis over a one-year period from September to September.
+Although most trainees on the award will have been specifically recruited as part of national IAPT initiatives, places are sometimes available to self-funding individuals working outside of these services who fulfil the entry requirements.
+Please note that if you are considering applying for the self-funded route, you will need access to a placement where you can treat patients with common mental health problems using CBT within a primary care setting.
+You will also need to be regularly supervised by a healthcare professional who is accredited with the BABCP.

 Professional body accreditation